Pseudo-isotopies and diffeomorphisms of 4-manifolds: Background

 \subsubsection{Transverse spheres and the Norman trick}

-Let $A$ be a surface in a 4-manifold $V$, and let $A^\ast\subset V$ be a sphere with trivial normal bundle which intersects $A$ transversely in a single point.
+Let $A$ be a surface in a 4-manifold $V$, and let $A^\ast\subset V$ be a (possibly non-embedded) sphere with trivial normal bundle which intersects $A$ transversely in a single point.
 We say $A^\ast$ is a \emph{transverse sphere} for $A$.

-Given such a surface with a transverse sphere, if $A$ intersects some other surface $U$ in some point $p$, we may find a surface $U'$ with one less intersection with $A$, by taking an embedded arc $\gamma\subset A$ from $p$ to $A\cap A^\ast$, and tubing $U$ to a parallel copy of $A^\ast$ along the arc $\gamma$; see Figure \ref{fig:normantrick}.
+Given such a surface with a transverse sphere, if $A$ intersects some other surface $U$ in some point $p$, we may find a surface $U'$ with one fewer intersection with $A$, by taking an embedded arc $\gamma\subset A$ from $p$ to $A\cap A^\ast$, and tubing $U$ to a parallel copy of $A^\ast$ along the arc $\gamma$; see Figure \ref{fig:normantrick}.
 This operation is called the \emph{Norman trick}.